cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 ## Overview
-*(Unofficial) HotChocolate v11 Extension Pack for working with Micro-ORM(s) and encapsulated data access (instead of IQueryable).*
+*HotChocolate v11 Extension Pack for working with Micro-ORM(s) and encapsulated data access (instead of IQueryable).*

-*Note: Updated Repo & Package names to eliminate conflicts with the core HotChocolate packages.*

 ### *GraphQL.PreprocessingExtensions*
 A set of extensions for working with HotChocolate GraphQL and Database access with micro-orms such as RepoDb (or Dapper).
 This extension pack provides access to key elements such as Selections/Projections, Sort arguments, & Paging arguments in a significantly simplified facade so this logic can be leveraged in the Serivces/Repositories that encapsulate all data access (without dependency on IQueryable and execution outside of the devs control).

-### *GraphQL.RepoDb.SqlServer*
-A set of extensions for working with HotChocolate GraphQL and RepoDb as the data access micro-orm without dependency on IQueryable.
-This enables fully encapsulated control over SQL queries in every way within a Service or Repository layer of your application.
-This extension pack provides a significantly simplified facade to access critial elements such as Selections/Projections, Sort arguments, & Paging arguments with support for mapping them to Models using built in RepoDb functionality.
-It also leverages RepoDb to provide a generic, Relay spec compatible, cursor pagination/slice query api for Sql Server.

 ## Work in Progress...